raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial2.md

 ## V. Digitizing

-As a final step, let's illustrate
+As a final step, let's illustrate how you can create a vector layer uding the digitizing toolbox.
+Let's imagine you want to create a dataset of the boats that were present on the Thames at the time the picture was taken.

 ![](../../../../docs/assets/images/adv2-18.png)

 &nbsp;